sider/sider-docs/docs/tools/cplusplus/cpplint.md

 ### `exclude`

 This option allows you to exclude files to analyze.
-You can specify some files as follow:
+You can specify some files as follows:

 ```yaml
 linter: